With that in mind, let's take a closer look at Markel and see what CAPS investors are saying about the stock right now.

 Sources: S&P Capital IQ and Motley Fool CAPS.

 If you want market-thumping returns, you need to put together the best portfolio you can.
-Of course, despite a perfect five-star rating, Markel may not be your top choice.
+Of course, despite a strong five-star rating, Markel may not be your top choice.

-The article Why Markel Is Poised to Keep Popping originally appeared on Fool.com.
+The article Why Markel Is Poised to Outperform originally appeared on Fool.com.

 Fool contributor Brian Pacampara has no position in any stocks mentioned.
-The Motley Fool recommends Berkshire Hathaway and Markel.
-The Motley Fool owns shares of Berkshire Hathaway and Markel.
+The Motley Fool recommends Markel.
+The Motley Fool owns shares of Markel.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.